emacs-tree-sitter/elisp-tree-sitter/README.md

 The author of tree-sitter articulated its merits a lot better in this [Strange Loop talk](https://www.thestrangeloop.com/2018/tree-sitter---a-new-parsing-system-for-programming-tools.html).

-## Pre-requisites
+## Installation

+At this stage of the project, there are few end-user-visible features, but you can already install it to play around with the APIs.

-- Emacs 25.1 or above, built with module support.
-This can be checked with `(functionp 'module-load)`.
+- Check that Emacs was built with module support: `(functionp 'module-load)`.
-- [Rust toolchain](https://rustup.rs/), to build the dynamic module.
-- [tree-sitter CLI tool](https://tree-sitter.github.io/tree-sitter/creating-parsers#installation), to build loadable language files from grammar repos.
-- `clang`, to generate the raw Rust binding for `emacs-module.h`.

-## Building and Installation

-- Clone this repo.
-- Build:
-    ```bash
-    make build
-    ```
+- Download and extract the latest `.tar.gz` archive from the [release page](https://github.com/ubolonton/emacs-tree-sitter/releases).
-- Add this repo's directory to `load-path`.
+- Install it with `package-install-file`, or just add the extracted directory to `load-path`.

-## Getting Language Files
-This package is currently not bundled with any language.
-Parsers for individual languages are to be built and loaded from shared dynamic libraries, using `tree-sitter` CLI tool.

-- Install `tree-sitter` CLI tool (if you don't use NodeJS, you can download the binary directly from [GitHub](https://github.com/tree-sitter/tree-sitter/releases)):
-    ```bash
-    # For yarn user
-    yarn global add tree-sitter-cli

-    # For npm user
-    npm install -g tree-sitter-cli
-    ```
-- Use the wrapper script [`bin/ensure-lang`](bin/ensure-lang) to download the grammar from [tree-sitter's GitHub org](https://github.com/tree-sitter) and build the parser:
-    ```bash
-    # The shared lib will be at ~/.tree-sitter/bin/rust.so (.dll on Windows)
-    make ensure/rust
-    ```
-- Load it in Emacs:
+- Evaluate this (once) to download language grammars:
     ```emacs-lisp
-    (require 'tree-sitter)
+    (require 'tree-sitter-langs)
-    (ts-require-language 'rust)
+    (tree-sitter-langs-install)
     ```

+The package is not yet on MELPA, because it currently doesn't have a convenient way to distribute packages with pre-compiled binaries.

+If you want to hack on `emacs-tree-sitter` itself, see the section [Setup for Development](#setup-for-development) instead.

 ## Basic Usage

-- Enable `tree-sitter` in a major mode:
+- Enable `tree-sitter` in a supported major mode (defined in `tree-sitter-major-mode-language-alist`):
     ```emacs-lisp
     (require 'tree-sitter)
-    ;;; Assuming ~/.tree-sitter/bin/rust.so was already generated.
     (add-hook 'rust-mode-hook #'tree-sitter-mode)
     ```
-- Show the debug view of a buffer's parse tree:
+- Show the debug view of a buffer's parse tree
     ```emacs-lisp
     (require 'tree-sitter-debug)
     (tree-sitter-debug-enable)
     ```
-- Customize the language to use for a major mode:
-    ```emacs-lisp
-    (add-to-list 'tree-sitter-major-mode-language-alist '(scala-mode . scala))
-    ```
-- Use the lower-level APIs directly:
+- Use the APIs:
     ```emacs-lisp
     (setq rust (ts-require-language 'rust))
     (setq parser (ts-make-parser))